Documentation ¶

 AddUint adds two unsigned integers overwriting the second value, and returns an error if overflow occurs.
 Overflow occurs if two numbers are added, and the magnitude of result is smaller.

-AdjustDecimalFormat adjusts the two decimals strings to have the same number of digits before and the decimal, and the same number of digits after the decimal.
+AdjustDecimalFormat adjusts the two decimals strings to have the same number of digits before the decimal, and the same number of digits after the decimal.
 Leading and trailing zeros are added as needed.
-Since minus has a higher ASCII value than plus, a positive number has a leading slash.
+A positive number has a leading space.

 Examples: 30, 5 -> " 30", " 05" 1.23, -78.295 -> " 01.230", "-78.295"